-Decide on an appropriate form after you have considered whom you are giving it to.
+Decide on an appropriate form after you have considered who you are giving it to.
 What will they appreciate?

 Now balance that decision against what you are able to give.
 For example, will you sing a song, read a poem, or give a speech?
 Perhaps you can combine all of these elements?

-Decide whether the occasion is public or private.
+Is the occasion where you'll give the speech public or private?
 Do you want to share your praise in front of others?
-If so, will it form part of a celebration like a birthday or an anniversary?
+If so, will it form part of a birthday celebration or perhaps an anniversary?

 Include anything and everything sincerely and honestly reflecting the love, admiration, appreciation and gratitude you hold for the person you want to honor.

-A useful guideline is that whatever you say, or do, must genuinely come from your heart.
+A useful guideline is that whatever you say, or do, must genuinely come from the best part of your heart.

 If you are giving the speech as part of public ceremony (birthday party, anniversary celebration or something similar) the step by step guidelines on my how to write a eulogy page will help.
 Use them to ensure you get all aspects of your speech: content, length of speech and presentation, fully prepared.